Nic30/hwt/README.md

 * HWT uses hierarchy of netlists for representation of target design.
 * Optimized netlists are generated from usual code statements, function calls etc.
 * HWT performs no HLS planing or schedueling (can be done in [hwtHls](https://github.com/Nic30/hwtHls) )
-* Netlist can be simulated directly but they are optimalized before simulation (converted to SimModel or SystemC)
-* HWT can run in parallel in default it runs in single thread and parallelization should be done on level of tests.